terrywmartin/generateQrCode/readme.md

 Generate a QR Code for a URL, a vCard, or WiFi connection.
 Select the type of QR code you want to generate, enter the information, then hit 'Generate'.
 A QR Code will displayed along with a download button.

+This project uses Django, HTMx, and Alpine.js.
+HTMx gives the app a SPA feel while Alpine.js hides the forms until the corresponding button is clicked.

 TODO:

  - Add better error handling